mongodb/mongo/src/mongo/db/repl/FCV_AND_FEATURE_FLAG_README.md

 A node that starts with `--replSet` will also have an FCV value of `kUnsetDefaultLastLTSBehavior` if it has not yet received the `replSetInitiate` command.

+## Checking the in memory FCV
+The in-memory FCV can be accessed through `serverGlobalParams.featureCompatibility.acquireFCVSnapshot()`.
+This gets an immutable *copy* of the current FCV, so that we can use multiple functions like `getVersion` or `isVersionInitialized` to check a snapshot of the FCV value, without that value changing or getting reset (such as during initial sync) in-between the function calls.
+This means that if we want to check multiple properties of what the FCV is at a particular point in time, we should do it all on the same snapshot.

+For example: checking `isVersionInitialized() && isLessThan()` with the same `FCVSnapshot` value would have the guarantee that if the FCV value is initialized during `isVersionInitialized()`, it will still be during `isLessThan()`.

+Conversely, if we do set the in-memory FCV to another value through `serverGlobalParams.mutableFCV.setVersion`, and we want to now check something on the new FCV, we need to make sure to re-call `acquireFCVSnapshot` to get a new copy of the FCV.

+In general, if you want to check multiple properties of the FCV at a specific point in time, you should use one snapshot.
+For example, if you want to check both that the FCV is initialized, and if it's less than some version, and that featureFlagXX is enabled on this FCV, this should all be using the same `FCVSnapshot`.
+But if you're doing a multiple completely separate FCV checks at different points in time, such as over multiple functions,or multiple distinct feature flag enablement checks (i.e. `featureFlagXX.isEnabled && featureFlagYY.isEnabled`), you should acquire a new FCV snapshot since the old one may be stale.

 # setFeatureCompatibilityVersion Command Overview

 The FCV can be set using the `setFeatureCompatibilityVersion` admin command to one of the following: